 The water utility is part of the Utility Division and is responsible for the production and safety of the water supply as well as reading all the meters on a quarterly rotating basis.
 It also provides all of the testing on the water distribution system.
-Two operators are employed in water utility operations on a full-time basis.
-Four employees of the Department of Public Works maintain state certifications related to water systems.
+The Utilities Division includes water and wastewater operations, which is overseen by a Superintendent and Asst.
+Superintendent.
+Additionally, there are two operators employed in water utility operations on a full-time basis.
+Four additional employees of the Department of Public Works maintain state certifications related to water systems.

 Water Hydrant Flushing.
 While the City provides safe and clean water to its consumers, it is necessary to occasionally flush the water lines out.
 By doing so, any sediment or stagnant water is expelled through the flushing process.